marwan362/palm_task/README.md

    - Combined opacity and scale transforms for a polished effect
    - Timed the animation to follow the existing checkmark animation sequence

+3.  **UI structure**:
+   - I use camelcase file names and folder
+   - I follow the approach for make reusable components in the root and each screen has each component folder

 ## Technical Highlights

 - **Performance Optimized**: Uses React.memo, useCallback, and useMemo